ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/testing/index.md

 | });
 | ```
 |
-| We can no use this utility method before each test or in the `beforeEach` to ensure the Grid is fully ready
+| We can now use this utility method before each test or in the `beforeEach` to ensure the Grid is fully ready
 | before continuing with out test:
 |
 | ```js